-Clustering is an important tool in microarray data analysis.
-This unsupervised learning technique is commonly used to reveal structures hidden in large gene expression data sets.
-The vast majority of clustering algorithms applied so far produce hard partitions of the data, i.e. each gene is assigned exactly to one cluster.
+Clustering is an important tool in gene expression data analysis - both on transcript as well as on protein level.
+This unsupervised classification technique is commonly used to reveal structures hidden in large gene expression data sets.
+The vast majority of clustering algorithms applied so far produce hard partitions of the data, i.e. each gene or protein is assigned exactly to one cluster.
 Hard clustering is favourable if clusters are well separated.
-However, this is generally not the case for microarray time-course data, where gene clusters frequently overlap.
+However, this is generally not the case for gene expression data, where gene/protein clusters frequently overlap.
 Additionally, hard clustering algorithms are often highly sensitive to noise.

 To overcome the limitations of hard clustering, soft clustering can be applied offering several advantages to researchers [1, 2].
-First, it generates accessible internal cluster structures, i.e. it indicates how well corresponding clusters represent genes.
+First, it generates accessible internal cluster structures, i.e. it indicates how well corresponding clusters represent genes/proteins.
 This additional information can be used for a refined search for regulatory elements.
 Second, the overall relation between clusters, and thus a global clustering structure, can be defined.
 Additionally, soft clustering is more noise robust and a priori pre-filtering of genes can be avoided.
-This prevents the exclusion of biologically relevant genes from the data analysis.
+This prevents the exclusion of biologically relevant genes/proteins from the data analysis.

 This vignette gives a short introduction to soft clustering using the Mfuzz package.
 It misses some features (such cluster stability) due to the size restrictions for Bioconductor vignettes.
 Additional, the graphical user interace (Mfuzzgui is introduced here.
-More information and a enlarged introduction can be found at the Mfuzz webpage:
+Note that we use microarray data to illustrate the functions of Mfuzz, but other data such as RNA-Seq or proteomics data can be analysed by Mfuzz as well.
+The data pre-processing, however, might need to be adjusted for other types of data.
+More information regarding this and other issues can be found in the Questions and Answers section on the Mfuzz webpage: